FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-welcome-page.png" alt="Home page for .Net app" class="img-fluid bottom-cropped" width="1200" figure=false %}

-You can hit `control-C` to exit out of this application.
+You can hit `control-C` to exit this application.

 You’ll also want to add a page to be secured, which you can aptly call "Secure".
 Add `Secure.cshtml` and `Secure.cshtml.cs` to the `SetupDotnet/Pages` directory.